 At first, Codeine was thought to be non-habit forming when it first came available.
-Codeine does belong to the same family of opiate medications like morphine, Vicodin, OxyContin, etc., and is, therefore, possible to become dependent on it and eventually form an addiction.
+Codeine does belong to the same family of opiate medications like morphine, Vicodin, OxyContin, etc.; it is possible to become dependent on it and eventually form an addiction.

 What Does Codeine Addiction Look Like?

 Most people that abuse drugs are always looking for a more intense high.
-If there is a way to manipulate a prescribed drug in a way that makes it work stronger, then it will be tried.
-Prescription medications are manipulated by crushing and snorting or injecting the drug to get a more intense high but what about the drugs that are combined with other non-lethal, a drug that doesn’t get you high kind of drug?
+If there is a way to manipulate a prescribed drug to make it work stronger, then it will be tried.
+Prescription medications are manipulated by crushing and snorting or injecting the drug to get a more intense high, but what about the drugs combined with other non-lethal, a drug that doesn’t get you a high kind of drug?

 What is a Cold Water Extraction?

-Codeine cold water extraction (CWE) is a method of separating codeine from other ingredients found in codeine-based prescription pills.
+Codeine cold water extraction (CWE) separates codeine from other ingredients found in codeine-based prescription pills.
 CWE will create a distilled form of codeine, which can then be injected or snorted.
-CWE allows a person to take high doses of the codeine at once while avoiding high doses of other ingredients like acetaminophen or aspirin.
+CWE allows a person to take high doses of codeine at once while avoiding high doses of other ingredients like acetaminophen or aspirin.

 Codeine is an Opioid That Creates Withdrawal Symptoms